-Prerequisite: Completion of Integrated Science 9 and Biology with a B or higher, and completion (with a B or higher) or enrollment in Algebra 2 or 2A May be taken by sophomores with teacher approval.
+Grade: 10-12 May be taken by sophomores with teacher approval.
+Prerequisite: Completion of Integrated Science 9 and Biology with a B or higher, and completion (with a B or higher) or enrollment in Integrated Math 3.

 Accelerated Chemistry offers a more in depth and mathematical treatment of introductory topics in chemistry to prepare students for further studies in science, technology, and health related fields.
 Expanded coverage of chemical kinetics, equilibrium, acids and bases, and gases.
 Students planning to major in a science-related field should take this course.